49–55. Derivatives of tower functions (or g^h) Find the derivativ... | Study Prep in Pearson+

 Chain Rule

 The Chain Rule is a fundamental differentiation technique used to find the derivative of composite functions.
 It states that if a function y is composed of another function u, then the derivative of y with respect to x can be found by multiplying the derivative of y with respect to u by the derivative of u with respect to x.
-This rule is essential for differentiating functions like f(x) = (sin x)^(ln x), where both the base and the exponent are functions of x.
+This rule is essential for differentiating functions like f(x) = (4 sin x + 2)^(cos x), where both the base and the exponent are functions of x.

 Recommended video: